-The short-term capital projects will provide immediate relief to Lower Manhattan residents, businesses, workers, students, and visitors by improving accessibility in and around Lower Manhattan and enhancing the quality-of-life in Lower Manhattan, making this a more attractive place to live, work, and visit.
-These projects can be completed in the short-term, many within six months to one year, providing tangible improvements to life in Lower Manhattan and helping to retain and attract businesses and residents while work to realize the long-term vision moves forward.
+The Short-term Capital Projects provided immediate relief to Lower Manhattan residents, businesses, workers, students, and visitors by improving accessibility in and around Lower Manhattan and enhancing the quality-of-life in Lower Manhattan, making this a more attractive place to live, work, and visit.
+These projects were completed in the short-term, many within six months to one year, providing tangible improvements to life in Lower Manhattan and helping to retain and attract businesses and residents while work to realize the long-term vision moves forward.

-The short-term capital projects selected must meet some or all of the following criteria:
+The short-term capital projects selected met some or all of the following criteria:

-- Consistent with HUD eligibility criteria - Enhance the quality-of-life in Lower Manhattan in the near-term for residents, businesses, workers, students, and/ or visitors; - Provide or enhance open space in Lower Manhattan; - Leverage additional private or public funds for completion of the full scope of the capital project; and - Funds will be used for capital or core costs, not operational costs.
+- Consistent with HUD eligibility criteria - Enhance the quality-of-life in Lower Manhattan in the near-term for residents, businesses, workers, students, and/ or visitors; - Provide or enhance open space in Lower Manhattan; - Leverage additional private or public funds for completion of the full scope of the capital project; - Funds will be used for capital costs or costs related to capital projects, not operational costs.

-All projects must be short-term in that they must be able to be completed within one year.
-Exceptions will be allowed for projects that show substantial and significant progress and meet some or all of the criteria above within one year.
+All projects were short-term in that they were intended to be completed within one year.
+Exceptions were made to allow for projects that showed substantial and significant progress and met some or all of the criteria above as well as for costs related to capital projects.